tbezemer/sagedeploy/README.md

 - When the data changes, make a new Training Job to create a new model.
 - When the Model changes, make a new Endpoint Configuration.
 - Apply the new Endpoint Configuration to the Endpoint.

+# Notes
+- Test directory structure with `titanic.csv` data file is included for testing purposes.